 Credit risk is the risk that counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Association.
-Financial assets which potentially expose the Association to concentrations of credit risk comprise cash.
+Financial assets which potentially expose the Association to concentrations of credit risk comprise cash, short-term investments and accounts receivable.
 Specific factors which impact the concentration of credit risk are:

-• The concentration of cash and short term investments held in one financial institution based in the Cayman Islands.
+• The concentration of cash and short term investments are held in one financial institution based in the Cayman Islands.
+The majority of the accounts receivable are due from the Cayman Islands Government.